heroku/identity/README.md

 Based on the concept of web-based Heroku user management not belonging in the API over the long-term, Identity pulls session-based authentication out of API and provides a drop-in replacement for the Heroku OAuth API that OAuth clients can use instead.

-OAuth session management is achieved without any special API permissions by a "meta-OAuth" provider implementation.
+OAuth session management is achieved by a "meta-OAuth" provider implementation.
 Identity first authorizes itself to get access to a user's account, then authorizes other consumers that use it as a target by proxying calls to the API (but using only the JSON authentication APIs).
+The one caveat here is that Identity must have the `can_manage_authorizations` flag set for it in API.

 ## Operations